DamirFM/FruitWave/README.md

 # FruitWave 🌊

 FruitWave is an Angular-based e-commerce platform that allows users to browse and purchase a variety of products.
-This README provides an overview of its features, architecture, setup instructions, and includes screenshots for visual reference.
+This is an overview of features, architecture, setup instructions, and includes screenshots for visual reference.

 ## Deployment